rh-telco-tigers/gpupassthrough/README.md

 # ensure that IOMMU is enabled
 ```

+If you have a card with multiple functions, ensure that all functions have the vfio driver loaded for the function.

 ## Install upstream kubevirt

-GPU Passthrough to virtualized machines is not yet supported in OpenShift Virutalization.
+GPU Passthrough to virtualized machines is not yet supported in OpenShift Virtualization.
 It will be supported with an upcoming release.
 In the mean time, in order to try out this functionality we will leverage the upstream "kubevirt" project to enable PCI passthrough.

 ### Install Kubevirt from upstream

 ```
 # get the latest release of kubevirt